artginzburg/stack/README.md

 - `pointerDown` instead of `click` event to play.
 Because that's how it worked in the original game.
 - Adapt game size to the user's screen (only based on screen width for now).
 - Physics for cut off tiles.
 - Orthographic (non-perspective) camera, like in the original game.
+The point of view (a.k.a. the orthographic equivalent of perspective) also exactly matches the original, double-checked by precise measurements and by overlaying screenshots of the two game versions.

 - Fixed some minor bugs that glitched the cut off tile once in a while.